of the development processes are case based

 The layers that are customized and thus integrated into customer projects are

-Derived from this, we work with two conceptually different Ticketing-Systems which have also been developed by us and are constantly enriched with new features.
+Derived from this, we work with two conceptually different Ticket-Systems which have also been developed by us and are constantly enriched with new features.

 Which is accessible to customers and developers